-Bioregioning embraces the rural and urban and everything in between together, offering new opportunities to grow biodiversity and strengthen natural infrastructure.
+Bioregioning embraces the rural and urban and everything in between, together, offering new opportunities to grow biodiversity and strengthen natural infrastructure.

-Viewing rural urban interconnections through the geography, geology, land use, history and culture of a Bioregion enables us to see new ways of caring for the health of our ‘life-place’ (1) that help build our own and nature’s resilience.
+Viewing rural urban interconnections through the geography, geology, land use, history and culture of a Bioregion enables us to see new ways of caring for the health of our ‘life-place’ (1) that helps build our own and nature’s resilience.

-Food shortages created but the COVID-19 Pandemic for example have underlined the benefits of radical re-localising our food supply.
+Food shortages created but the COVID-19 Pandemic for example have underlined the benefits of radically re-localising our food supply.
 Flooding and drought exacerbated by global heating is impacting the river systems that bring water to the people of Perth & Dundee as well as the berryfields of Blairgowrie.
 The welcome re-introduction and protection of Beavers is causing worry for some farmers.